Sally Franks images of the natural world

 as the Center for Contemporary Printmaking in Norwalk, CT.

-She works out of her studio in North Salem, New York.
+Her studio is located in North Salem, New York.

 Originally from Chester County, PA, Frank